spacegraphcats/spacegraphcats/doc/developing-spacegraphcats.md

     * `bcalm.unitigs.fa`
     * `bcalm.unitigs.pickle`
     * `bcalm.unitigs.db` - database of unitigs in the cDBG.
 A FASTA file can be produced from this file by running `python -m spacegraphcats.cdbg.dump_contigs_db_to_fasta dory_k21/bcalm.unitigs.db`.
-    * `bcalm.unitigs.fa.sig` - sourmash signuare for the cDBG nodes.
+    * `bcalm.unitigs.fa.sig` - sourmash signature for the cDBG nodes.
 Defaults to scaled = 1000.
 * the `dory_k21_r1/` directory contains the various files of the catlas constructed by spacegraphcats:
     * cdbg.gxt - the cDBG connection graph, in a custom format; produced by `bcalm_to_gxt.py`
     * reads.bgz.index - a BGZF file containing the cDBG unitigs; produced by `bcalm_to_gxt.py`